affirmative action statement

 The University of Georgia is committed to principles of equal opportunity and affirmative action.

-Statement for job advertisements:
+Recommended statement for job advertisements: